 Leg 3 - Rumbach Street Synagogue to Gozsdu Courtyard

 Continue on Rumbach utca and take a right onto Király utca.
 Király utca, also known as Budapest's Design Street, forms the northern border of the historic Jewish District.
 At 11 Király utca, you will see the entrance to Gozsdu Courtyard (Gozsdu Udvar), a long series of connected courtyards.
 The houses served as a passageway between Király utca and Dob utca, with apartments on the top floors, and small shops and workshops on the ground floor.
-Recently, Gozsdu Courtyard was converted into a modern shopping and residential complex with some restaurants and cafes.
+Recently, Gozsdu Courtyard was converted into a modern residential complex with some great restaurants, pubs and outdoor cafés.
 The place comes alive every Sunday from March to October during the Gozsdu Bazaar (GOUBA), a popular weekly Sunday market.
 Walk through Gozsdu Courtyard.

 Leg 4 - Gozsdu Courtyard to Kazinczy Street Synagogue